end-of-game/cloudunit-cli/documentation/GETTING_STARTED2.md

 cloudunit-DEV> create-app --name name --type tomcat-7 Your application myapp is currently being installed
 ```
-After this command, you are in the application environment.
+After this command, you are in the application context.

 ### Remove